PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper has introduced a unified end-to-end reinforcement learning framework for humanoid table tennis control that enables rapid reaction to fast-moving objects with highly coordinated and versatile whole-body motions.
-The RL policy overcomes the widely adopted virtual hitting plane constraints in robotic TT, and simultaneously generates reference motions for arm swing and footwork.
-To enable effective training and deployment, a learning-based ball-hitting predictor was designed to augment the actor policy, and dense reward was constructed using physics-based prediction.
-Simulation and hardware experiments confirmed that the unified RL policy enables the emergence of forward-backward footwork, a key physical skill in human athletic table tennis.
+This paper has introduced a unified end-to-end reinforcement learning (RL) framework for humanoid table tennis (TT) control that enables rapid reaction to fast-moving objects with highly coordinated and versatile whole-body motions.
+The RL policy overcomes the widely adopted virtual-hitting-plane constraints in robotic TT, and simultaneously generates joint reference motions for arm swing and footwork.
+To enable effective training and deployment, a learning-based ball-hitting predictor was designed to augment the actor policy, and dense rewards were constructed using physics-based prediction.
+Simulation and hardware experiments confirmed that the unified RL policy enables the emergence of two-dimensional footwork, a key physical skill in human athletic TT.
 Ablation studies validated that both the learned predictor and the predictive reward design are critical for effective end-to-end learning.
 The learned RL policy transferred zero-shot to the 23-DoF Booster T1 humanoid robot, and achieved versatile motions and competitive returns for diverse incoming ball motions.

 Our future work will explore dexterous arm designs beyond the four-joint arm used in this study and leverage human demonstration data \cite{AMASS}, aiming to expand the repertoire of hand skills such as backhand motions.
-Human table tennis experts rely heavily on arm dexterity, with a total of 7 DoFs each arm including 3 DoFs from the wrist.
+Human TT experts rely heavily on arm dexterity, with a total of 7 DoFs each arm including 3 DoFs from the wrist.
 In contrast, the Booster T1 arm used in this study only has 4 DoFs, restricting behavior emergence during RL training.
 We also plan to employ curriculum learning \cite{10.1145/1553374.1553380} to progressively acquire core TT skills, building upon recent studies on human TT stroke training \cite{ma_avattar_2024}.